bspeice/speice.io/_drafts/case-study-optimization.md

 ---

-The issue is that I keep on creating a new `Parser` every time you call the `parse()` function!

-Now this is a bit excessive, but was necessary at the time because `Parser.parse()` used `&mut self`.
-In order to properly parse a string, the parser itself required mutable state.
+Because `Parser::parse` requires a mutable reference to itself, I have to create a new parser every time it receives a string.
+This seems excessive!
+We'd rather have an immutable parser that can be re-used, and avoid needing to allocate memory in the first place.

 Armed with that information, I put some time in to [make the parser immutable](https://github.com/bspeice/dtparse/commit/741afa34517d6bc1155713bbc5d66905fea13fad#diff-b4aea3e418ccdb71239b96952d9cddb6).
-Now I can re-use the same parser over and over!
-And would you believe it?
-No more allocations of default parsers:
+Now that I can re-use the same parser over and over, the allocations disappear:

 ![allocations cleaned up](/assets/images/2018-10-heaptrack/heaptrack-flamegraph-after.png)